 - Safety concerns

 TMRs that result in the generation of alerts are categorized and prioritized based on the severity of the alert.
-The member or doctor would then be contacted via phone call, fax or mail as appropriate for review of potential therapy changes.
+The member or doctor would then be contacted in-person, or via phone call, text, mail, e-mail, electronic data exchange, or fax as appropriate for review of potential drug therapy changes.

 TMR alerts that result in an outbound phone call to the member allow an additional opportunity to offer the member a CMR.
 Members that accept the CMR on the outbound TMR call receive the CMR as outlined above.
-Interventions resulting from person-to-person TMRs, non-person-to-person TMRs, and CMRs may result in provider contact via phone call, fax, electronic health record or mail, when appropriate.
+Interventions resulting from person-to-person TMRs, non-person-to-person TMRs, and CMRs may result in provider contact in-person, or via fax, phone, text, e-mail, electronic data exchange, or mail, when appropriate.

 How long does the program last?